Free Web space and hosting from 1hwy.com

 LARGEST SKULL

-Pentaceratops (see picture at right) had largest skull of any dinosaur.
+Pentaceratops (see picture below) had largest skull of any dinosaur.
 The total skull's length from the end of the animal's nose to the back edge of its bony frill was 9.8 feet.

 Torosaurus, a long-frilled ceratopsian, and Triceratops (click on Dinosaur Gallery for picture), a massive, short-frilled ceratopsian, both had skulls reaching a length of around nine feet.